 Your body can only store a certain amount of energy in the form of glycogen and, a combination of your normal diet and a taper or rest day, will mean that it is more than likely already full.
 Avoid heavy and hard to digest red meat, but instead opt for lighter proteins such as chicken or fish.
 Don’t overdo the fibre and steer clear of highly spiced food.
 Some carbohydrates, in the form of pasta, rice or potatoes are great, but remember you don’t need to overload.

 Aim to have your breakfast 90-120 minutes before you start riding.
 If you know that the ride will start at a very easy pace and does not have a significant climb early on, you can push this to 60 minutes.
 Porridge is the perfect pre-ride breakfast but, for longer rides, an additional 2-3 egg omelette will give you some more slow release energy.
 Many cyclists can’t function without coffee, but ensure you keep hydrated and sip at 500 ml of water or isotonic sports drink in the time leading up to your ride.

 Pacing and fuelling are intrinsically linked.
 If you ride too hard, your body won’t be able to absorb and use the fuel you are giving it.
 Settle into an intensity early on, that you know is sustainable and realistic.
 Sip at your bottle right from the start of the ride.

 Carbohydrates need to be consumed early, in small amounts and frequently.
 Thirty minutes into a ride might seem too early but you are not eating for that moment, but for 15-30 kilometres down the road.
 You will need 0.5-1g of carbohydrates per kg of bodyweight each hour depending on intensity, and you should aim to spread that over 2-3 micro feeds every 20-30 minutes.

-- 2 gels (30 g of carbohydrates each) = 60 g
+- Two gels (22 g of carbohydrates each) = 44 g

-- 5 fig rolls (12 g of carbohydrates each) = 60 g
+- Five fig rolls (12 g of carbohydrates each) = 60 g

 So, it is not too hard to take on enough, but also fairly easy to overdo it.
 We are all individuals and while some riders thrive on gels alone, others need some form of real food.
 It is essential to experiment in training with what and how much food works for you.
 It can be a good strategy to eat more real food earlier on in a ride and then switch to gels later on, when you might not be able to stomach real food.